 Path Computation Element (PCE) Based approaches, see [RFC4655], may be used for path computation of a GMPLS LSP, and consequently an MPLS-TP LSP, across domains and in a single domain.
-In cases where the architecture is used, the PCE Communication Protocol (PCECP), see [RFC5440], will be used to communicate PCE requests and responses.
-MPLS-TP specific extensions to PCECP are currently out of scope of the MPLS-TP project and this document.
+In cases where PCE is used, the PCE Communication Protocol (PCEP), see [RFC5440], will be used to communicate PCE requests and responses.
+MPLS-TP specific extensions to PCEP are currently out of scope of the MPLS-TP project and this document.